 Temple University Press

-Temple University Press is celebrating 50 years of publishing socially engaged scholarship.
+Temple University Press is celebrating over 50 years of publishing socially engaged scholarship.
 The Press was a pioneer in advancing the scholarly value and social importance of disciplines such as women’s studies, ethnic studies, and the study of race.
 The list includes award-winning titles in urban studies, political science, and gender and sexuality studies.
 And Temple boasts the premiere list of titles on Philadelphia and the region, from arts and culture to history and sports and more.

 The Press is excited to use the Manifold platform to support our commitment to sustainable open access book publishing.